 AmazonBasics Mid-Back Mesh Chair – Best Budget Office Chair

 The AmazonBasics Mid-Back Mesh Chair is the least expensive product in our list (retailing at just under $50), but that doesn’t mean it’s low-quality.
-It has a number of features which make it fantastic for office work, particularly if you do a lot of typing or are sitting for long periods of time.
+It has a number of features that make it amazing for office work, especially if you do a lot of typing or are sitting for long periods of time.

 The seat itself is fairly straightforward.
 It’s made of padded foam covered with the same mesh as the backrest.
-A lever on the base allows you to change the height from 35.6” all the way to 40.3”, and there’s a bar which can be pulled out to allow you to rock back and forth.
-You can change how much force is required to tilt the chair by adjusting the tension knob on the underside – we found that higher values were better since we weren’t accidentally reclining when we swiveled on the chair.
+A lever on the base allows you to change the height from 35.6” all the way to 40.3”, and there’s a bar that can be pulled out to allow you to rock back and forth.
+You can change how much force is required to tilt the chair by adjusting the tension knob on the underside – we found that higher values were better since we weren’t accidentally reclining while swivelling.

-Unfortunately, there’s no way to lock the chair into a reclined position, but this feature is of limited use in an office anyway, plus generally, it’s uncomfortable, so we’re not too bothered.
-Additionally, when you take into account the low weight of this product (just 23.1 pounds), it’s likely it’d tip over if you reclined too far anyway.
+Unfortunately, there’s no way to lock the chair into a reclined position, but this characteristic is of limited use in an office anyway, plus ordinarily, it’s uncomfortable, so we’re not too bothered.
+Also, when you take into account the low weight of this product (just 23.1 pounds), it’s likely it’d tip over if you reclined too far anyway.

 The armrests are made of black nylon and are okay except they could use a little padding.
 They’re also curiously low, and this can make them all but unusable for tall people.
 In fact, the only way we could comfortably use them was to slouch down in the chair which thoroughly defeats the purpose of a chair with lumbar support.
 The armrests can be unscrewed and removed if they annoy you, though, which is nice.

 This product is pretty sturdy, with a maximum capacity of 225 pounds.
-If any components arrive damaged or the chair breaks through no fault of your own, you can take advantage of its one-year limited warranty to make sure you don’t have to pay for a replacement.
+If any components arrive damaged or the chair breaks through no fault of your own, you can take advantage of its one-year limited warranty to ensure you don’t have to pay for a replacement.